This version is for browsers with a low level of support for CSS, and is des

 Home Content Area

-Correct identification of agronomically relevant organisms such as pests and diseases is a prerequisite for successful and sustainable crop protection.
-Together with epidemiological data on frequency and distribution and on the occurrence of possible pesticide resistances this information builds the basis for developing robust and reliable crop protection strategies.
+Correct identification of agriculturally relevant pests and diseases is a basic principle for successful and sustainable plant protection.
+Together with epidemiological data on frequency and distribution, this information forms the basis for the development of robust and reliable plant protection strategies.
+Comparative genomic analyses enable development of innovative diagnostic tests and the identification of possible weaknesses in important plant pathogenic bacteria and viruses.

 End Content Area